adair-creative/js-actions/README.md

 # Javascript Actions `!BETA!`
-A tool that allows for easy actions to easily be called from the client Javascript, featuring typed arguments & default values!
+A tool that allows for easy actions to easily be called from the client Javascript, featuring typed arguments, automatic method execution, DataObject getting by IDs & default values!

 Note: This is just a beta so it may be unstable and there will be more to come